-The Custodial Inventory (CI) program is a feature of the Recirculation Policy, that allows participating institutions to hold currency inventory in their vaults on the books of the Federal Reserve Banks.
-Depository institutions and armored carriers with outsourced CIS manage CI sites using FedCash Services via the FedLine Web Solution.
+The Custodial Inventory (CI) program is a feature of the Recirculation Policy that allows participating institutions to hold currency inventory in their vaults on the books of the Federal Reserve Banks.
+Depository institutions and armored carriers with outsourced CIs manage CI sites using FedCash Services via the FedLine Web Solution.

 Manage your CI site by opening and closing the CI vault daily, reporting vault holdings and payments to customers daily, entering deposit and withdrawal transactions and accessing various reports.

 A coin terminal is a secure facility operated by an armored carrier that holds Reserve Bank inventories of coin, and that receives deposits from and fulfills orders for coins from depository institutions on behalf of the Federal Reserve Bank.
-Coin terminal operators are contracted by the Federal Reserve Bank to perform these services and manage the coin terminals using FedCash Services via the FedLine Web Solutions.
+Coin terminal operators are contracted by the Federal Reserve Bank to perform these services and manage the coin terminals using FedCash Services via the FedLine Web Solution.

 Manage your Coin Terminal by opening and closing the vault daily, entering deposits or shipments, releasing coin orders, entering other transactions and accessing various reports.

 This tool is designed to be a secure and powerful solution for placing orders for currency, coin and supplies; sending deposit notifications; monitoring and managing cross-shipping activity; managing custodial inventories and coin terminals; and activating self-service control of FedCash Services for your institution.